 Measuring CPU frequency

 Diagnosing these problems is tricky, and I am a fundamentally lazy person so I decided to write some code to make my job easier.
 I wrote some test code that measures the frequency of a processor.
 This code starts by creating one high priority thread for each logical core on the system.
 Every five seconds these threads wake up.
 They call a function that does 500,000 dependent integer adds, which on any modern processor should take 500,000 clock cycles.
 They use QueryPerformanceCounter to time the code and infer the clock frequency.
 Because this function will sometimes be slowed down by an interrupt I call it seven times and retain the fastest clock frequency, which I emit into the xperf trace.
 It’s crude, but effective.
-Here are some actual results from a machine that was hitting performance problems:
+Here are some actual results from a machine that was hitting performance problems, graphed in Excel: